Shrimp Linguine with White Wine and Tomatoes

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.

-17 Comments on “Shrimp Linguine”
+17 Comments on “Shrimp Linguine with White Wine and Tomatoes”

 Joanne, I couldn’t agree more.
 Eating out is fun, but there’s something better about a home cooked meal.
 I always look forward to cooking in my kitchen when getting back home from a vacation . . your vacation looked fabulous by the way!
 I love this pasta. . anything with shrimp and linguine makes me excited!
 See you next month!